dylanpieper/batchLLM/readme.md

 -   **Batching**: Applies the prompt to a specified number of rows at a time, with short delays within batches (each row/request) and longer delays between batches.
 Both the delay duration and the batch size (number of rows/requests per batch) can be customized using the `batch_delay` and `batch_size` parameters.
 These parameters can be adjusted to meet API rate limits (e.g., requests per minute).

--   **Resume Progress**: Automatically resumes from the last completed step if the process is interrupted, ensuring continuity and saving resources.
+-   **Resume Progress**: Automatically resumes from the last completed batch if the process is stopped or interrupted, ensuring continuity and saving resources.

 -   **Hashing**: Generates unique hashes for column names and data frames, preventing mutation conflicts.
 Uses the `digest` function and `crc32c` algorithm by default.